wccarleton/urbanscale/Supplement/supplement.md

 This document serves as the supplementary material for the study **"Parallel Scaling of Elite Wealth in Ancient Roman and Modern Cities with Implications for Inequality and Sustainability."** It provides detailed information about the data, methods, and analytical approaches employed in the study, along with additional results, figures, and tables to support the primary findings.

 The supplementary material complements the main text by documenting the technical aspects of the analysis, ensuring reproducibility and transparency.
 It includes scripts, data summaries, model diagnostics, and additional plots that underpin the conclusions drawn in the manuscript.
-For users interested in reanalyzing the data or adapting the methods, the required code is available in the project repository on GitHub, which has also been archived with Zenodo.
+For users interested in reanalyzing the data or adapting the methods, the required code is available in the project repository on [Github](https://github.com/wccarleton/urbanscale), which has also been archived with Zenodo.

+### Replication
+To replicate the analyses described in the main paper, you can:

+1. Get the code and data by,
+- Downloading or cloning the main branch of the [Github](https://github.com/wccarleton/urbanscale) repo; or
+- Downloading the compressed repository folder from Zenodo (DOI and URL only provided after the paper has been accepted, so see the [Github](https://github.com/wccarleton/urbanscale) repo for that link if desired since the repo README will be updated accordingly)

+2. Run the R script.
+- In the Src folder of the repo, you will find an R script called `urban_wealth_scale.R`.
+This is the only script required to run the core anlayses and it can be run with the R::source() function or by copy-pasting into an R session.
+The script assumes the entire repo is present and uses relative paths within the repo to find files it needs and output results and plots.
+- If needed, see the `R_environment_info.txt` file to get all pertinent information about the R environmnet in which the script was created and run for the project.

+3. Run the Python notebook.
+- If desired, you can recreate the Python, [Mesa](https://mesa.readthedocs.io/stable/) agent-based model described in the paper and you can then explore various options and extensions as desired.
+- There are several ways to go about this, but the simplest is to just use your own Python Jupyter notebook ensuring that, minimally, Mesa and the other packages imported at the top of the notebook are intalled in your Python environment.
+- To ensure complete reproducibility, you can also use conda/miniconda to recreate the Python environment in which the Python code was produced and run for the paper/project.
+To do this, use the `conda_environment.yml` file in the Src directory of the project [Github](https://github.com/wccarleton/urbanscale) repo to create an identical conda environment.
+Then, select the created enviornment as the kernel in your Jupyter notebook before running the notebook cells.

 ### Document Structure
-- **[Summary Tables of Outputs](#summary-tables-of-outputs)**: Consolidated tables listing all output files generated during the analysis.
+- **[Summary Tables of Outputs](#summary-table-of-outputs)**: Consolidated tables listing all output files generated during the analysis.
+- **[Summary Table of Key Model Posteriors](#summary-table-of-key-model-posteriors)**: A table summarizing the posterior densities for the key scaling parameters from each analysis.
+- **[High-level Convergence Statistis Overview](#high-level-convergence-statistis-overview)**: Plots summarizing standard MCMC convergence diagnostics.
 - **[Trace Plots for All Analyses](#trace-plots-for-all-analyses)**: A list of all traceplots produced in the order they appear in the summary table of outputs.
-- **[Posterior Summaries for Scaling Parameters from All Analyses](#posteriors-all-analyses)**: A table summarizing the posterior densities for the key scaling parameters from each analysis.
 - **[Analysis Workflow](#analysis-workflow)**: Detailed descriptions of data wrangling, modeling, and results validation.
   - **[1.
 Data Wrangling](#1-data-wrangling)**: Preparation of datasets used in the analyses.
   - **[2.
 Model Fitting](#2-model-fitting)**: Bayesian modeling approaches and diagnostics.